Is Crawl Space Encapsulation Worth the Cost?

 4. Protection against pests and vermin: Encapsulation can also help to keep pests and vermin, such as termites, rodents, and snakes, out of the crawl space.

-5. Increased value of the property: Encapsulation can also improve the overall value of the property, as it addresses potential issues and improves the air quality, energy efficiency, and protection against pests and vermin.
+5. Increased property value: Encapsulation can also enhance the overall value of the property, as it addresses potential issues, improves air quality, boosts energy efficiency, and provides protection against pests and vermin.

 6. Protection of the crawl space structure: Encapsulation can also help protect the crawl space’s structure by preventing water damage and rot, which can cause structural issues if left untreated.

 It’s important to note that encapsulation is not a one-time solution.
-Regular maintenance and inspection should be done to ensure that the encapsulation is effective and to address any issues that may arise in the future.
+Regular maintenance and inspection should be performed to ensure the encapsulation remains effective and to address any potential issues that may arise in the future.

 Disadvantages of Encapsulation